How to order a repeat prescription

 Questions about your prescription

-If you have questions about your medicine or your prescription please contact the surgery.
-Telephone 01925 756969 press option 1 (The prescription team are available to take your call Monday - Friday 8.00-12.30pm)
+Contact the surgery if you have questions about your medicine or prescription.
+Telephone 01925 756969 press option 1.
+The prescription team can take your call Monday to Friday 8.00am to 12.30pm.

 Your local pharmacists can also answer any questions about your prescription.
 They can answer questions on medicines you can buy without a prescription.